Hollywood/Highland station

-Hollywood/Highland station is an underground rapid transit (known locally as a subway) station on the B Line of the Los Angeles Metro Rail system.
+Hollywood/Highland station is an underground rapid transit station on the B Line of the Los Angeles Metro Rail system.
 It is located under Hollywood Boulevard at its intersection with Highland Avenue, after which the station is named.
 It is the westernmost Metro station in the Los Angeles neighborhood of Hollywood.

 The station's entrance is located inside the Ovation Hollywood development which was built at about the same time as the station.
 The main entrances faces Hollywood Boulevard and is located in the center of the tourist area of Hollywood, near such attractions including the Dolby Theatre, El Capitan Theatre, TCL Chinese Theatre, Hollywood Museum and the Ripley's Believe It or Not! museum.

 Location

 The station is in Hollywood on the corner of Hollywood Boulevard and Highland Avenue.
 Its entrance is inside the Ovation Hollywood shopping complex, on the Hollywood Boulevard side of the building.
 Pacific Electric Red Car interurban trains stopped on the surface in the early 1900s; this marked the junction of the Hollywood Line with the San Fernando Valley lines to Owensmouth and San Fernando.

 The Ovation Hollywood is the home of the Dolby Theatre, which has been the venue of the annual Academy Awards ceremony since 2002.
 Due to security concerns, the Hollywood/Highland station is generally closed on the day of the ceremony.